Heritage Round (AFL): 2005 Heritage Round

 The third Heritage Round was held in 2005.
-The field umpires wore replica uniforms from an old fashioned period (with colours brought back) that were impractical in modern day.
+The field umpires wore replica uniforms from an old fashioned period (with colours brought back) that were impractical in the modern day.

-wore a guernsey worn during the First World War in which white was replaced with gold so they were not to be seen as a supporter of Germany. 's guernsey was not brown and gold, but red, white, and blue from its 1902 guernsey worn when they were a junior club. wore a 1930s South Australia state guernsey with an AFC insignia replacing SA, where Port Adelaide Football Club wore a white guernsey with light blue hoops based on their first guernsey in the SANFL.
+wore a guernsey worn during the First World War in which white was replaced with gold so they would not be seen as a supporter of Germany. 's guernsey was not brown and gold, but red, white, and blue from its 1902 guernsey worn when they were a junior club. wore a 1930s South Australia state guernsey with an AFC insignia replacing SA.
+Port Adelaide Football Club wore a white guernsey with light blue hoops based on their first guernsey in the SANFL.